ESP32 SHTC3 Temperature and Humidity Sensor

 About SHTC3 Temperature and Humidity Sensor

-The SHTC3, developed by Sensirion, is a digital humidity and temperature sensor optimized for battery-driven applications.
-It combines high accuracy with low power consumption and a compact design, making it ideal for IoT devices, consumer electronics, and portable applications.
+The SHTC3, developed by Sensirion, is a high-accuracy digital temperature and humidity sensor optimized for battery-powered applications.
+With its low power consumption and compact design, it is ideal for IoT devices, consumer electronics, and portable applications.

 The SHTC3 pinout is as follows: